FjallInvestmentResearch/CSuite/docs/source/index.rst

 Welcome to CSuite
 ===================================

-This is an unofficial interfacing framework for crypto trading on Binance using the Binance API
+This is an unofficial interfacing framework for crypto trading on Binance using the Binance API and providing additional proprietary functionality aimed at algorithmic trading.

 .. note::